-The protracted humanitarian crisis is multilayered and complex.
-Limited development with recurring coupled climatic shocks, such as drought and riverine-/flash-flooding give rise to high levels of need among affected populations, while insecurity and conflict severely hinder access to humanitarian actors.
-The majority of internally displaced persons (IDPs) reside in overcrowded shelters in densely populated urban areas, further increasing exposure to the risks and impact of COVID-19.
+The protracted humanitarian crisis in Somalia is multi-layered and complex.
+Limited development coupled with recurring climatic shocks, such as drought and riverine-/flash-flooding give rise to high levels of need among affected populations, while insecurity and conflict severely hinder access to humanitarian actors.
+The majority of internally displaced persons (IDPs) reside in overcrowded shelters in densely populated urban areas, further increasing their exposure to the risks and impact of COVID-19.

 The Detailed Site Assessment (DSA) was initiated in coordination with the Camp Coordination and Camp Management (CCCM) Cluster in order to provide the humanitarian community with up-to-date information on the location of IDP sites, the conditions and capacity of the sites, and an estimate of the severity of humanitarian needs of residents.
-Data collection for the current round of the DSA took place from December 2020 to March 2021.
+Data collection for the current round of the DSA took place from December 2020 to March 2021 and assessed 2,363 IDP settlements in 61 districts across Somalia.